laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 On top of that, there is an incentive to engage in bulling interactions.

-As mentioned in the above section, engaging in bulling other students often leads to improved social standing and lowered likelihood of receiving bullying altercations themselves.
+Bulling other students often leads to improved social standing and lowered likelihood of being a target of bullying themselves[^14].

-This provides a strong motive for others to engage in some form of bullying behaviour, should an opportunity present itself.
+This provides a strong motive for others to engage in bullying behaviour, should an opportunity present itself.

 Someone who has previously been bullied and has suffered the consequent negative social ripple, will present as an easy target for others to bully in order to improve their own social position.

-Therefore, the bullying victim will often end up being bullied by a number of others, kicked off by few initial people picking on the victim and others joining in.
+Therefore, bullying victims who end up being targeted by a number of people, were often the victims of a spiral, kicked off by a few people initially picking on the victim and others using the opportunity to join in.

-This may often not be fully realised by the victim or reflected in the self-directed negative emotions they are suffering under with thoughts such as ‘I am being bullied because I deserve it’ or ‘I am being bullied because of things I did wrong’, ‘I should not tell anyone that I am being bullied because it shows how flawed I am’ etc.
+This may often not be fully realised by the victim or reflected in the self-directed negative emotions they are suffering from with thoughts such as ‘I am being bullied because I deserve it’ or ‘I am being bullied because of things I did wrong’, ‘I should not tell anyone that I am being bullied because it shows how flawed I am’ etc.

 **In other words, bully victims are often bullied as a result of a ripple effect started off by a few bullying interactions, more often so than because of anything specific to them or their input.**